 Introduction to Slice Tool in Illustrator

-Slice tool in Illustrator is also called the slice selection tool.
-The slice tool is used in the creation of web pages and web design works.
+The slice tool in Illustrator is also called the slice selection tool.
+The slice tool is used in the creation of web pages, and web design works.
 The slice tool helps the user to create different slices or pieces of the object and place them according to their requirements and needs.
-Once the slices are made from the object they can select, locked or hidden according to their usage.
+Once the slices are made from the object, they can select, locked or hidden according to their usage.
 The user can also select multiple slices and lock them all with the help of the Slice tool Options.

 How to Use the Slice Tool in Illustrator?

 When creating web pages in Adobe Illustrator, there is a vast diversity of interconnecting slices associated.
 These may cover vector graphics, raster images, and HTML codes, all functioning in conjunction to produce a smooth web experience.
 To segregate and edit these distinct elements in the same program, Illustrator permits you to produce extremities between them called slices or pieces.
 The slicing process tells the Illustrator which part of the web page you want to separate from the rest and save them individually as JPEG or GIF, or PNG.

 We will take the EDUCBA website template as an example of the explanation process:

 - Drag the EDUCBA template to the canvas.

 - After laying down the objects on the artboard as per your requirements, it is simple to convert any of the elements or objects into a slice.
 First, choose the slice tool, which appears to be like a scalpel in the toolbar panel, and then form a box around the elements that you wish to add to the slice.
 You can also choose elements with the Selection tool and then click on Object > Slice > Make.
 In this example, we will slice the EDUCBA logo, about dropdown, certification courses button; you can pretty much slice anything you want.
 The following screenshots explain the process of slicing using the slice tool.